Juan Cole: Early life and education

+He majored in the History and Literature of Religions at Northwestern University, studying phenomenology, Buddhism, Christianity and Judaism.
+He spent two quarters in Beirut.
+He attempted to go to the American University of Beirut for an MA in Religion, but was displaced by the Civil War.
+He did his MA at the American University in Cairo in Arabic Studies.
+After nearly a year in Beirut working for a newspaper in 1978-79, he went to UCLA, doing a doctorate in Islamic Studies, with a dissertation on Shiite Islam in the Indian subcontinent.

 Appointments and awards

+Cole was hired to teach modern Middle Eastern and South Asian history at the University of Michigan in 1984, rising through the ranks to become associate and then full professor.
+In 2025 he was recognized as a Distinguished University Professor.

 Cole was awarded Fulbright-Hays fellowships to India (1982) and to Egypt (1985–1986).
 In 1991 he held a National Endowment for the Humanities grant for the study of Shia Islam in Iran.
 From 1999 until 2004, Juan Cole was the editor of The International Journal of Middle East Studies.
 He has served in professional offices for the American Institute of Iranian Studies and on the editorial board of the journal Iranian Studies.
 He is a member of the Middle East Studies Association of North America, and served as the organization's president for 2006.
 In 2006, he received the James Aronson Award for Social Justice Journalism administered by Hunter College.
 He is a member of the Community Council of the National Iranian American Council (NIAC).

 Notable work

 Cole founded the Global Americana Institute to translate works concerning the United States into Arabic.
 The first volume was selected works of Thomas Jefferson, and the second was a translation of a biography of Martin Luther King Jr. along with selected speeches and writings.